 In 2001, Doctor Andrew Weil revealed to a CBS journalist that he had cured his lifelong allergies to cats using LSD.
-Weil said, “I was outdoors in a wonderful setting.
+In addition, Weil said, “I was outdoors in a beautiful setting.

 I felt amazing as a cat came and sat on my lap.
 I soon noticed I had no allergic reaction and haven’t had it since.”